linrongbin16/lin.nvim.dev/index.md

 ### Focus

+Focus on and only on editing, no compiling/packaging/debugging:

-Trying to cover IDE features, but not be one.
+- Trying to cover IDE features, but not be one.

-All is about editing itself, no compiling/packaging/debugging.
+- The installer should depend less and customize more.

-As one of the biggest advantages of neovim, performance should always be first priority, even integrated with tons of things.
+- Performance should always be first priority, even integrated with tons of things.

-There're some flashy and wow plugins, but only pain-point-killer stays, not to mention ones that seriously drag cursor and typing.
+- There're some flashy and wow plugins, but only pain-point-killer stays, not to mention ones that seriously drag cursor and typing.

 ### Compatibility

-Both neovim and its community are under active development, the [latest neovim stable version](https://github.com/neovim/neovim/wiki/Installing-Neovim) is always recommended.
+Both neovim and its community are under active development, the [latest stable version](https://github.com/neovim/neovim/wiki/Installing-Neovim) is always recommended.

 No effort is spent on maintaining backward compatibility.